John M. Palmer: 1892 presidential possibility

-Palmer made a deal to make Russell his running mate in the event he received the Democratic presidential nomination.
+William Russell.
+Palmer promised to make him his running mate if Palmer won the 1892 the Democratic presidential nomination.

 In the 1892 presidential election, Palmer was seriously considered as a presidential candidate.
 At first, Palmer was taken up as a "refuge" candidate.
 Some Chicago Democrats, who were not prepared to accept Cleveland, Hill, or Gorman, were to support Palmer until they could go to the winner.
 This in itself was a point gained by Palmer, and he proceeded to utilize it at once.

 In early February 1892, Palmer had a conference with Patrick A. Collins, a former Democratic Massachusetts Congressman.
 At this conference, the two Democrats concluded a treaty.
 The purpose of the treaty was to make Palmer the Democratic presidential candidate and Massachusetts Governor William Russell, Collins' political ally and personal friend, the vice presidential candidate.
 Collins argued that being a Western senator of Kentucky stock, Palmer would be acceptable to the Southern Democrats.
 The objection to Palmer's age would be met by pointing out that Russell, the youngest of governors, would become president in the event of his death.
 Russell's nomination would command the support of New England Democrats.

 Before the 1892 Democratic National Convention, Cook County Democrats held a convention and endorsed Senator Palmer for president.
 In the end, Palmer stood faithful to former president Grover Cleveland and worked to have him nominated.
 Even though he supported Cleveland, many Illinois Democrats still supported him for president.
 Palmer was such a serious candidate that he had to go to the Democratic Convention in Chicago to discourage his nomination.

 However, under exceptional circumstances, he ran for president in 1896 rather than seeking reelection to the Senate.